finki-hub/finki-chat-bot/README.md

 - API ([`/api`](/api)) for managing documents, links and chatting
 - GPU API ([`/gpu-api`](/gpu-api)) for locally executing GPU accelerated tasks like embeddings generation

+The API service is packaged into a Docker image ([`ghcr.io/finki-hub/finki-chat-bot:latest`](https://github.com/finki-hub/finki-chat-bot/pkgs/container/finki-chat-bot)), while the GPU API service is not automatically Dockerized because it contains PyTorch.
+However, it comes with a `Dockerfile` so it can be built locally if necessary.

 ## Quick Setup (Production)

 It's highly recommended to do this in Docker.